José María Patoni

-José María Patoni (1828–1868) was a Mexican liberal military commander and governor of the State of Durango during the Reform War and the Second French Intervention in Mexico.
+José María Patoni (1828–1868) was a Mexican liberal military commander and governor of the State of Durango during the Reform War and the Second French intervention in Mexico.

-During the French Intervention, a dispute arose over succession to the presidency, and he supported the claims of Jesús González Ortega as opposed to those of acting president Benito Juarez leading to Patoni's arrest.
+During the French Intervention, a dispute arose over succession to the presidency, and he supported the claims of Jesús González Ortega as opposed to those of acting president Benito Juárez leading to Patoni's arrest.
 Upon his release in 1868, he was kidnapped and murdered by General Benigno Canto, leading to rumors and an allegation from Canto himself that he was acting upon orders from Minister of War Ignacio Mejía, an accusation which the government vehemently denied.
 Benigno would be tried and sentenced to ten years imprisonment.

 Early life

 He was the second son of Mercedes Sánchez and Juán Bautista Patoni, a native of Tyrol, Austria (then part of the Austrian Archduchy).
 He was born in 1828 in Santiago Papasquiaro, State of Durango.
 He lived there until 1858 engaged in mining, playing a key role in developing the mining industry, and due to his liberalism he was appointed commander of the state militia, by the government of Durango, then headed by José Patricio de la Bárcena.